rubygems/rubygems-chef/README.md

 2. Unless a wrapper cookbooks requires a cookbook for the same software which is different than what's on the Chef community site, all dependencies should be in a wrapper cookbook's `metadata.rb`, rather than in the `Berksfile` located in the root of this repo.
 3. No binaries ever go into this repo.
 They should all live in an apt repository or in S3.

+### Chef guidelines

+#### Roles
+We use roles as minimally as possible.
+All top-level functionality should be in the appropriate role-specific cookbook (i.e. rubygems-app).
+We only use roles for easing the use of search.

 ### Bugs and features

 GitHub issues are disabled on this repository.
 Instead, we use [a trello board](https://trello.com/b/cd2HqKnE/infrastructure) to track development work.
 If you're interested in getting involved with RubyGems.org's infrastructure team, that trello board is a great place to look for things to work on.